aichaos/rivescript-js/README.md

 This library can be used both in a web browser or as a Node module.
 See the `eg/` folder for examples.

+## NOTICE: CHANGES IN v2.0.0

+RiveScript v2.0.0 comes with a **massive** refactor of the codebase to implement modern Async/Await features all throughout.
+The refactor now allows features like "storing user variables directly in Redis" or "using asynchronous macros in conditionals"

+But it necessarily had to break some backwards compatibility -- slightly!
+-- by turning previously synchronous functions like `reply()` into async ones that return Promises like `replyAsync()` did.

+See the [Upgrading-v2](https://github.com/aichaos/rivescript-js/blob/master/Upgrading-v2.md) document for information on the changes and how to fix your code for the new version.

 ## USAGE

 ```javascript